Early registration. A special advisement and early registration

 of 2.75 who are within six semester hours of completing the

-baccalaureate degree at Columbus State University may register for
+baccalaureate degree from Columbus State University may register for

 graduate courses upon recommendation of their advisor.
 The total course